All Episodes

 Not horribly, but enough that I knew.

-This was on NBC Prime Time Television date line on a report about Al Roker, January 6th.
+This was on NBC prime time television date line on a report about Al Roker, January 6th.

 So this morning on the Today Show, the fill-in co-host, Willie Geist, is interviewing Larry King.

-This is we're changing subjects now.
+We're changing subjects now.

 Really?